 - Staff had undertaken training in a range of topics so that they could do their job well.
-Most staff had achieved nationally recognised qualifications in care. - Staff also received specialist training to manage diabetes and catheter care. - New staff completed an induction which included, completing mandatory training and working alongside experienced members of staff before working alone. - Staff felt very well supported.
+Most staff had achieved nationally recognised qualifications in care. - New staff completed an induction which included, completing mandatory training and working alongside experienced members of staff before working alone. - Staff felt very well supported.
 And had regular supervision.
-One staff member commented, "I have regular meetings and they are useful."
+One staff member commented, "I get regular supervisions, it's always helpful." - A person using the service told us.
+"They are all regular carers, well trained.
+They meet all of my care needs."